 It’s easier to just walk away from the marriage than try to fix years of neglect.
 That’s partly why the divorce rate is so high, because couples just give up.

-If it’s any consolation (and it’s probably not), you are not the only husband who has neglected his wife and wants to rebuild his marriage!
-I wrote How to Revive a Stale Marriage for Jason, who was in the same boat.
+If it’s any consolation (and it’s probably not), you are not the only husband who has neglected his wife and wants to know how to reconnect with your wife!
+I wrote 6 Tips on How to Make a Relationship Last for Jason, who was in the same boat.

 If you have any tips for reconnecting with your wife after years of neglect, please comment below.